aws/dcv-gnome-shell-extension/README.md

 ## dcv-gnome-shell-extension

-A GNOME Shell extension to provide functionalities required by NICE DCV.
+A GNOME Shell extension to provide functionalities required by Amazon DCV.

-NICE DCV is a high-performance remote display protocol that provides customers with a secure way to deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.
+Amazon DCV is a high-performance remote display protocol that provides customers with a secure way to deliver remote desktops and application streaming from any cloud or data center to any device, over varying network conditions.